Cub Scouts are typically between 8 and 10½ years of age.

 All training and activities in the Pack are led and supervised by adults.

 Meetings are from 6:30 to 8:00 pm in the Scout HQ.
-The Cub Packs are:
+Our Cub Packs are:

 Moving Up